Cardinals vs. Rangers Player Props Betting Odds

 Garcia Stats

-- Garcia has picked up at least one hit in five straight games.
-In his last five games he is hitting .409 with two doubles, a walk and two RBI.
+- Garcia takes a six-game streak with at least one hit into this matchup.
+During his last 10 games he is hitting .286 with two doubles, two walks and two RBI.

 Garcia Recent Games